kavyamanohar/asr-data-pipeline/README.md

 ## Current Status
 - PDF to text conversion implemented
-- Basic text cleaning completed, with optional sentence segmentation
+- Basic text cleaning completed, with sentence segmentation
+- Ensure every line is atleast 7 words in length.
 - Forced Alignment with CTC to get srt files
     - srt files are not a mandatory requirement.
 But if srt files are available from a third party source, this pipeline would be useful.
 - Slice the audio based on the start and end segment information from srt files and create a metadata.jsonl file for pushing to huggingface hub.